 It’s busy weekends like these that make me appreciate taking the time to make something at home that I could have obtained in a package from a grocery store shelf.
 Enter these croutons.
 They’re so easy to make, and a great way to use up bread that might otherwise go to waste, and they make me want to eat salad.
 What could be bad?
 Best of all, you can use whatever you’d like to season them.
-I like mine garlic-y so I used some garlic powder and garlic salt and a sprinkling of crushed pepper and in with hardly any hands-on time, I had tasty homemade croutons.
+I like mine garlic-y so I used some garlic powder and garlic salt and a sprinkling of crushed pepper.
 I like to use day-old bread for this, I think it holds up better to being mixed with oil and bread without getting soggy.
 You can remove the crusts from the bread before proceeding if you like, but I don’t bother.
 Also, you could use plain sandwich bread for this, but I find the texture of the finished product to be a little softer and less flavorful than I’d like, so I use French or Italian bread.

 - 4 C. 1/2 inch bread cubes (from a baguette or other crusty bread)